- Search The Registry

 *The birth of George Ruby is celebrated on this date in 1841.
 He was a Black teacher, journalist, and politician.
 George Thompson Ruby was born in New York City.
 His parents were the Rev. Ebenezer Ruby and Jemima Ruby, though their son would claim that his father was an aristocratic white man.
 He was mulatto.

 The American Missionary Association needed teachers, and Ruby worked for them in New Orleans.
-When the Freedmen's Bureau schools started up, he was hired to teach there.
+When the Freedmen's Bureau schools started, he was hired to teach there.
 In 1866, he went to Jacksboro in East Feliciana Parish to open a Bureau school there.
 A white mob attacked him and tried to drive him out.
 Texas politics In September 1866, with Louisiana schools shutting down for lack of funding, Ruby left for Texas.
-The Freedmen's Bureau agent assigned him as agent and teacher in Galveston.
-Working to set up and run schools for Blacks, Ruby also helped organize local chapters of the Union League on which mobilization for the newly created Republican party would depend.
+The Freedmen's Bureau agent assigned him as an agent and teacher in Galveston.
+Working on setting up and running schools for Blacks, Ruby also helped organize local chapters of the Union League on which mobilization for the newly created Republican party would depend.
 In 1868, he was elected the League's first state president, a powerful political position.
 Later that year, he was the first Black from Texas to attend the Republican National Convention.

-He found work on the New Orleans Louisianian, a black Republican newspaper edited by Louisiana's former lieutenant-governor, Pinckney B. S. Pinchback.
+He found work in the New Orleans Louisianian, a black Republican newspaper edited by Louisiana's former lieutenant governor, Pinckney B. S. Pinchback.
 He worked with Pinchback's paper until 1878.
-That year he became editor of the New Orleans Observer, a paper which he established, operating it through the 1880 election.
+That year he became editor of the New Orleans Observer, a paper he established, operating it through the 1880 election.
 After its demise, he began another, the New Orleans Republic.
-In the late 1870s, Ruby became a strong supporter of the Exoduster movement.
-It supported the voluntary migration of freedmen from the Deep South to Kansas, to escape segregation, violence, and white supremacy.
+In the late 1870s, Ruby strongly supported the Exoduster movement.
+It supported the voluntary migration of freedmen from the Deep South to Kansas to escape segregation, violence, and white supremacy.
 Still an influential spokesperson for black interests in Louisiana, Ruby died on October 31, 1882, of malaria at his home on Euterpe Street, New Orleans.